Acodei Data Processing Agreement

 Depending on how User configures and uses the Services, User Personal Data may relate to:

-• Individuals who register for or access an Acodei account on behalf of User (e.g., owners, admins, finance staff, accountants).
+Individuals who register for or access an Acodei account on behalf of User (for example, owners, admins, finance staff, and accountants).

-• End customers of User who have transacted via connected payment processors (e.g., Stripe) and whose data is synchronized into connected accounting platforms (e.g., QuickBooks Online).
+End customers of User who have transacted via connected payment processors (such as Stripe) and whose data is synchronized into connected accounting platforms (such as QuickBooks Online).

-• Individuals who communicate with Acodei via support channels (e.g., Help Scout) in relation to the Services.
+Individuals who communicate with Acodei via support channels (such as Help Scout) in relation to the Services.

 A.2 Categories of Personal Data

-Exact data elements depend on User’s configuration and the data transmitted by integrated platforms (e.g., Stripe, QuickBooks).
+Exact data elements depend on User’s configuration and the data transmitted by integrated platforms (such as Stripe and QuickBooks).

-• Identification & contact data: name, email address, role, business contact details, login identifiers.
+• Identification and contact data: Name, email address, role, business contact details, and login identifiers.

-• Account data: organization name, subscription details, configuration settings, usage metrics.
+• Account data: Organization name, subscription details, configuration settings, and usage metrics.

-• Authentication/technical data: IP address, device information, log data, activity logs related to use of the Services.
+• Authentication and technical data: IP address, device information, log data, and activity logs related to use of the Services.

-• Identification & contact data: name, email address, billing/shipping address, customer IDs, and other identifiers provided via payment platforms.
+• Identification and contact data: Name, email address, billing and shipping address, customer IDs, and other identifiers provided via payment platforms.

-• Transactional & financial data: transaction amounts, currencies, timestamps, payment method type (e.g., card, ACH), tax amounts, fees, refunds, payouts, settlement data, invoice and order identifiers, accounting categorizations, and similar financial metadata received from Stripe and synced to QuickBooks.
+• Transactional and financial data: Transaction amounts, currencies, timestamps, payment method type (such as card or ACH), tax amounts, fees, refunds, payouts, settlement data, invoice and order identifiers, accounting categorizations, and similar financial metadata received from Stripe and synced to QuickBooks.

 • Related metadata (timestamps, email headers, internal notes) to the extent they contain Personal Data.

-• Event data about how Users interact with Acodei’s web app (page views, clicks, feature usage, session replay data, etc.), IP addresses, device attributes, and browser information, where such data qualifies as Personal Data.
+• Event data about how Users interact with Acodei’s web application (page views, clicks, feature usage, session replay data), IP addresses, device attributes, and browser information, where such data qualifies as Personal Data.

 A.3 Sensitive Data

-Acodei does not intentionally collect or Process special categories of Personal Data (e.g., health data, political opinions) or data relating to children, and the Services are not designed for such use.
+Acodei does not intentionally collect or process special categories of Personal Data (such as health data or political opinions) or data relating to children, and the Services are not designed for such use.
 User is responsible for ensuring that special category data is not transmitted to the Services unless explicitly agreed in writing.

 A.4 Frequency and Nature of Processing